-With regards to transparency for residents, there are existing mechanisms for engaging and reporting to the community on DWM services and charges, outlined below.
-These include the Integrated Planning & Reporting (IP&R) process, publishing of council fees and charges, and auditing by the NSW Auditor General.
-Again, the focus should be on ensuring the appropriate use of these mechanisms rather than introducing blunt instruments such as pegs or one-off adjustments.
+With regards to transparency for residents, there are existing mechanisms for engaging and reporting to the community on DWM charges and waste services which are outlined in the section below.
+These include the Integrated Planning & Reporting (IP&R) process as well as the publication of council fees and charges, and auditing by the Office of Local Government or the

+NSW Audit Office.
+Again, the focus should be on ensuring the appropriate use of these mechanisms rather than introducing blunt instruments such as a peg or one-off adjustments.